Finding support for you

 go away, even if you stop taking SAPHRIS.
 TD may also start after you stop taking SAPHRIS

-Problems with your metabolism, which may increase your risk for heart disease or stroke, such as:
+Problems with your metabolism, such as:

 High blood sugar and diabetes: If you have diabetes or risk factors for diabetes